 Other studies have shown that novel and advanced technologies can also be problematic as they may underperform against the manufacturers’ expectations and see performance degradations over time.

 “It’s a serious scandal.
 It affects all new buildings as well as the refurbishment of older ones.
 When one school in Plymouth was rebuilt, the energy bills for a month ended up costing the same as for an entire year in the old 1950s building.
 The problem is nobody checks that the building is performing as promised.
 There is very little regulation.
 They can’t be sued.
-It’s like a surgeon not being bothered about whether their patient lived or died.”
+It’s like a surgeon not being bothered about whether their patient lived or died,” – David Coley, Professor of Low Carbon Design, University of Bath

-The Bath study involved interviews with 108 building modelling professionals from engineering and architectural ﬁrms involved in the design process of a range of national and international projects, and included some of the world’s largest engineering and architecture practices.
-They were questioned on 21 common design energy-related aspects of a building, in a survey that was based on a real building in which detailed energy, occupancy and temperature data had been recorded, and provided a comparison with the answers of those surveyed.
+The Bath study involves interviews with 108 building modelling professionals about 21 common design energy-related aspects of a building.
+The survey was based on a real building in which detailed energy, occupancy and temperature data had been recorded, and provided a comparison with the answers of those surveyed.

 The researchers uncovered poor agreement among the professionals on which factors were important and which were not, with the level of qualification or experience of the individuals having no bearing on the accuracy of their responses.
 There was also a poor correlation between the views of the professionals and the control data.